 At meetings on District Advocate day, advocates simply have to be themselves, tell personal stories about music in their lives, and provide real-world examples of how current legislation affects them.
 Advocates are expected to arrive early for their scheduled meeting and to dress appropriately (music business casual).
 Bringing instruments to meetings is encouraged to provide a musical context to the conversation.

-Meetings are scheduled for you by the Academy’s Advocacy team in Washington, D.C.
-Your Team Captain, a volunteer from your local chapter, will reach out to you directly with your meeting information as soon as your meeting has been scheduled.
-In some cases, due to an elected official’s busy schedule, meetings may not be confirmed until the day before.
-For that reason, we ask that you hold the day open to accommodate their schedules.
+All meetings are scheduled by the Recording Academy’s Advocacy team in Washington, D.C.
+A representative from your local chapter will reach out to you directly with your meeting information as soon as it has been scheduled.
+Advocates are asked to reserve all of District Advocate day in their calendars to accommodate schedules until the meeting is booked.
+Please note: In some cases, due to an elected official’s busy schedule, meetings may not be confirmed until the day before.
+Your flexibility is greatly appreciated.

 Members of Congress have busy, often-changing schedules.
 Academy staff will be working on scheduling a meeting time and will strive to notify you as soon as possible once the meeting details are finalized.
 However, until a meeting is secured with the office, we do ask that you hold the day and remain flexible.

 Typically, meetings will take place at an official’s local office.
 However, a meeting can also occur at a coffee shop, a school, or a music related venue.
 For larger groups that cannot fit in a local district office, the Academy will secure an appropriate venue to host the meeting.

 Meeting with a staff member is just as important as meeting with your Senator or Representative.
 Staff are the eyes and ears for their bosses and can influence their decisions on policy making.